 1 Tablespoon natural raw pecans

-1 teaspoon of Red Star Nutritional Yeast (This is not brewer’s yeast.)
+1 teaspoon of Nutritional Yeast (This is not brewer’s yeast.)
 It supplies B vitamins.

 1 teaspoon of Blackstrap Molasses

-I cook the porridge for about twenty minutes starting out on high and then turning down the heat to medium and stirring often.
+I cook the porridge for about twenty minutes starting out on high and then turn down the heat to medium and stirring often.
 The lentils need to be tender but not mushy.

 When having this for breakfast, you may like to add some of these fruits.